The promise of new flavours beckons from Banawe.

 When Apollo and Ayen were brainstorming for ideas on how to build a home in their lot, they were limited to tiny house concepts.
 “The lot that we have is really narrow,” Apollo explains.
 “It’s roughly four metres wide, and conventional house designs wouldn’t fit.”

 Their situation led them to search for tiny house inspirations.
-Eventually, the couple stumbled upon the Tiny House Nation YouTube channel.
-Since then, tiny house living was no longer a burden, but a dream.
+The couple found inspiration from the Tiny House Nation YouTube channel, which helped them see tiny house living as an achievable goal rather than a limitation

 It took them two months to complete their 35sqm tiny house.
 With a standard finish, the tiny house cost roughly ₱1,000,000 in total.
 “Being a family of four, living in a tiny space makes us even much closer to one another,” the couple shares.